eduardsan/GettingAndCleaningDataAssignment/CodeBook.md

 The train and test data sets, which are provided separately in the original data set, have been merged into a single data set.

-The _avg.csv_ has been obtained by computing the average of the of each variable for each activity and each subject.
-The column names remain the same as in _tidy.csv_.
+The _avg.txt_ has been obtained by computing the average of the of each variable for each activity and each subject.
+The column names remain the same as in _tidy.txt_.